sgjava/nodemcu-mqtt-tls/README.md

 broker on other distributions.

 I explored HTTPS, but this is not working with the HTTP module in the NodeMCU dev branch.
-In any event the TLS module uses quite a bit of memory, so you must be judicious as you add additional code on the ESP8266.
-The example main.lua module connects you to wifi and broker using TLS and password.
+In any event the TLS and  MQTT modules use quite a bit of memory, so you must be judicious as you add additional code on the ESP8266.

+The example main.lua module connects you to wifi and broker using TLS and user/password.
 There are two topics used by the device.
 One for input (commands and params) and an output topic for results.
 There are commands built in to do echo and write to a GPIO pin.
 You can add commands as needed.

 ## Configure MQTT broker
 I'm using a Ubuntu 16.04 server via VirtualBox to create the broker.
 Eventually